michmattera/star-wars-quiz/README.md

 - The heading
 - The navigation bar with the following icons on the left:
     - Questions mark = Instruction of the game
-    - User = To insert uername and save it
+    - User = To insert username and save it
     - House = To bring the user home whenever he wants
     - Cup = Leaderboard to see the score saved
 - The navigation bar with the following icons on the right:
-    - Sound = Sound for clicked button and soundtrack for game
+    - Sound = Sound for clicked button and soundtrack for the game
     - Level form = To chose difficulty